spmallette/java-dse-driver/manual/native_protocol/README.md

 #### Protocol version with mixed clusters

-If you have a cluster with mixed versions (for example, while doing a rolling upgrade of Cassandra), note that **the protocol version will be negotiated with the first host the driver connects to**.
+If you have a cluster with mixed versions (for example, while doing a rolling upgrade of DSE), note that **the protocol version will be negotiated with the first host the driver connects to**.

-This could lead to the following situation (assuming you use driver 2.1.2+):
+This could lead to the following situation (assuming you use driver 1.x):

-* the first contact point is a 2.1 host, so the driver negotiates protocol v3;
+* the first contact point is a DSE 5 host, so the driver negotiates protocol v4;
-* while connecting to the rest of the cluster, the driver contacts a 2.0 host using protocol v3, which fails; an error is logged and this host will be permanently ignored.
+* while connecting to the rest of the cluster, the driver contacts a 4.8 host using protocol v3, which fails; an error is logged and this host will be permanently ignored.

 To avoid this issue, you can use one the following workarounds:

 * always force a protocol version at startup.
-You keep it at v2 while the rolling upgrade is happening, and only switch to v3 when the whole cluster has switched to Cassandra 2.1;
+You keep it at v3 while the rolling upgrade is happening, and only switch to v4 when the whole cluster has switched to DSE 5;
-* ensure that the list of initial contact points only contains hosts with the oldest version (2.0 in this example).
+* ensure that the list of initial contact points only contains hosts with the oldest version (4.8 in this example).

 ### New features by protocol version